-- Confidential personnel information whether contained in HR records or otherwise; - 14.
-Information the disclosure of which could jeopardize the security of confidential databases, networks or other sources of non-public information: - 15.
-Non-public financial information the public disclosure of which is prohibited by law or regulation or which could jeopardize the integrity of public trading of the Producing Party's securities; - 16.
-Other information or documents that, with good cause, the Producing
+- Non-public information that concerns microprocessor, chipset, PC or server manufacturing, or operating system and software design and development, including capital expenditure plans, yields, capacity, costs, utilization, process and scale; - 12.
+Non-public business or market research, whether acquired or generated internally; - Confidential personnel information whether contained in HR records or otherwise; - Information the disclosure of which could jeopardize the security of public or private Internet sites, confidential databases, networks or other sources of non-public information; - Non-public financial information the public disclosure of which is prohibited by law or regulation or which could jeopardize the integrity of public trading of the Producing Party's securities; - Other information or documents the disclosure of which the Producing Party can demonstrate would cause it serious and specific harm.